ArseniiPetrovich/SelfPortal/README.md

 ![Deploying vms](img/deploying_vms_window.PNG)

-> Warning!
-VSphere VM creation is asynchronous and OpenStack is not.
-This part of instruction is based on VSphere VM creation.
+> Warning! vSphere VM creation is asynchronous and OpenStack is not.
+This part of instruction is based on vSphere VM creation.

 Just wait a little (VM creation time is really depends on multiple conditions, such as image size, host performance and so on), then press refresh icon at the top right corner of the page.
-If your VCenter shows, that VM is ready, but SelfPortal (within a time of one minute) it doesn't - you've probably forgot to add www-data permissions to modify root crontab.
+If your vCenter shows, that VM is ready, but SelfPortal (within a time of one minute) it doesn't - you've probably forgot to add www-data permissions to modify root crontab.

 ![Success deployment](img/one_deployed_vm_window.PNG)

 That's it!
 Now you can check your notifications...

 ![Dashboard](img/notifications_window.PNG)